Chess title: Canada

 The Chess Federation of Canada awards the title of National Master to players who achieve a national rating of 2200, and three tournament performances ("norms") of 2300 or more.
 It also awards National Woman Master and National Candidate Master titles at 2000 rating, with three norms of 2100 or more.

 England

-The English Chess Federation awards the title of National Master to players who achieve an ECF rating of 200 or more (equivalent to a FIDE rating of approximately 2200).
+The English Chess Federation awards the title of National Master to players who achieve an ECF rating of 2200, standardplay.

+The player must maintain an average listed rating at, or above, the minimum rating for a period of 12 months, with a total game count of 30 games or more in the 12-month qualifying period.
 It also awards a number of lesser titles.

 Ireland

 Up until 1991, the Irish Chess Federation awarded the title of Irish National Master to 15 players.
 The title has since fallen into disuse.

 Australia

 The title of Australian Master was introduced in 1959, and was awarded by the Australian Chess Federation using a points based system, in which players were required to score 100 points from performances in major tournaments such as the Australian Chess Championship and state championships.
 According to Australian chess player and arbiter Shaun Press, the requirements were changed to a rating-based system some time during the 1980s, but the title was not held in high regard and is no longer awarded.